• Home

 Home » Fiction » Renovating the Richardsons

-Posted by Laura Joy Lloyd In: Fiction on Aug 11, 2021 Tags: Book Review, Contemporary, Cozy, Series, Women's Fiction
+Posted by Laura Joy Lloyd In: Fiction, Laura's Library Tags: Contemporary, Women's Fiction, Book Review, Series, Cozy

 It feels good to be back in Goose Creek.